New Clocktower Place

 We have planted 14 varieties of flowering climbers, with the final

-golden Clematis planted this November.
+Madame Alfred Carriere roses planted this December.
 We're pleased to report that we have only lost

 a couple of plants out of nearly 100 planted so far, despite the long hot dry summer,